NikolaTotev/CineBot-Alpha_Robotics-Course-Project/README.md

 ### Publishing code from Visual Studo
 ### Uploading with WinSCP & setting permissions
 ### Running Server
+1. Login to the Pi via SSH (you can also use a monitor or keyboard, SSH is just a bit more convenient)
+2. Enter your password
+3. Navigate to the directory containing the program
+4. Start the program
+5. If everything has started correctly, you should see this message: and you should see the notification LED's blinking like this:
+<div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/UqNLz2RZyJh6CwNwc3" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen><div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/Sr8YixXuJKgU7s2pBT" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen><div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/Sr8YixXuJKgU7s2pBT" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/Sr8YixXuJKgU7s2pBT">via GIPHY</a></p>
 ## Trouble shooting
 ## User manual